 When it comes to spreading hate on the Internet the rules against such vitriol are few and far between.
 But dedicated, pro-Israel activists have decided to take matters in their own hands, defend Israel and hit Boycott, Divestment and Sanctions (BDS) operatives where it hurts the most: rendering them ineffective in the social media landscape.
 Below is a snapshot of conversations The Jerusalem Post had with organizations leading this fight online.

-In Lior Weintraub’s eyes, the Boycott, Divestment and Sanctions operatives are already losers.
+‘The strategic messaging hub of the pro-Israel community’ Lior Weintraub, The Israel Project VP & director of Israel office In Lior Weintraub’s eyes, the Boycott, Divestment and Sanctions operatives are already losers.

 “When people read about BDS in the media, they get the sense that the delegitimization campaign is winning.
 But it’s not, it’s losing in a big way,” The Israel Project’s vice president and director of its Israel office, argued.

 “Our main message is twofold,” he said.
 “First, that they aren’t about peace, but about hate and bullying.
 Every time they reveal their true face, we make sure everyone knows about it.
 Second, that they fail much more often than they succeed.
 They are on the defensive.
 With the help of a very wide and large coalition of organizations in Israel and the United States, these BDS activists are finding it more difficult to operate.”